 His specialist skills include management reporting, statutory reporting, taxation and business planning and compliance.
 He also has a keen interest in treasury operations.
-Chris is also Company Secretary for People care
+Chris is also Company Secretary for Peoplecare.

-Chris is a Director at Big Fat Smile Group Limited and is a member of the Catholic Development Fund (CDF) Advisory Council as well as a representative on the Finance, Insurance & Audit Committee.
+Chris is a Director at Big Fat Smile Group Limited as well as member of the Audit, Risk and Compliance Committee.
+He is also a member of the Catholic Development Fund (CDF) Advisory Council as well as a representative on the Finance, Insurance and Audit Committee.